Chernobyl Nuclear Power Plant: Decommissioning

-After the explosion at reactor No. 4 and construction of the sarcophagus, the remaining three reactors were de-contaminated and re-launched (reactor No. 1 on 1 October 1986, reactor No. 2 on 5 November 1986, and reactor No. 3 on 4 December 1987) and continued to operate until the post-Soviet period.
+After the explosion at reactor No. 4 and construction of the sarcophagus, the remaining three reactors were de-contaminated and re-launched (reactor No. 1 on 1 October 1986, reactor No. 2 on 5 November 1986, and reactor No. 3 on 4 December 1987).
+Reactor No. 3 was the latest to be restarted, as a thick reinforced concrete partition wall was built to physically isolate it from the remains of reactor No. 4, alongside rerouting shared piping and systems.
+Afterwards, they continued to operate until the post-Soviet period.
 The Chernobyl New Safe Confinement is equipped with two overhead main cranes, which will be used to remove unstable parts of the original sarcophagus.
 The majority of the external gamma radiation emissions at the site are from the isotope caesium-137, which has a half-life of 30.17 years.
 As of 2016, the radiation exposure from that radionuclide has declined by half since the 1986 accident.

 On 11 October 1991, reactor No. 2's turbine caught fire, and was subsequently shut down.
 Ukraine's 1991 independence from the Soviet Union generated further discussion on the Chernobyl topic, because the Verkhovna Rada, Ukraine's new parliament, was composed largely of young reformers.
 Discussions about the future of nuclear energy in Ukraine ultimately moved the government toward a decision to decommission reactor No. 2.

 On 30 November 1996, following pressure from foreign governments, reactor No. 1 was shut down.
 Dismantling and removal of equipment began at reactor No. 1 in 2007.
 The work is expected to be completed by 2028.

 On 15 December 2000, reactor No. 3 was shut down after operating briefly since March 1999 following almost three months of repairs, and the plant as a whole ceased producing electricity.
 In April 2015, units 1 through 3 entered the decommissioning phase.
 Upon being shut down, the plant was re-classified as a 'State Special Enterprise', while 'V. I. Lenin' was removed from the name following Ukraine's independence.

 In 2013, the pump lifting river water into the cooling reservoir adjacent to the facility was powered down, with the thermal sink expected to evaporate slowly.